cakephp/docs/en/views/helpers/form.rst

 * ``['empty']`` - If set to ``true``, forces the input to remain empty.

   When passed to a ``select`` method, this creates a blank HTML ``option`` element with an empty value in your drop down list.
-If you want to have an empty value with text displayed instead of just a blank ``option``, pass in a string to ``'empty'``::
+If you want to have an empty value with text displayed instead of just a blank ``option``, pass a string to ``'empty'``::

       echo $this->Form->select(